 When it comes to education tax breaks, it’s important to carefully consider your options, and plan out who is going to take what tax break.
 This is an important distinction because it’s an either/or situation in terms of who gets the tax break.
 If the parent claims the education tax deduction or credit, then the child (in this case, the dependent) can’t claim it.
 If the child claims it for himself or herself, then the parent can’t claim it.
 Parents have to communicate with their kids since the education tax breaks are only allowed to be claimed on either one of your tax returns and not both.

 Is the Student a Dependent?

 First of all, you need to determine if the student is a dependent.
 If a parent claims his or her student as a dependent, then that’s who gets to take the tax credit or education deduction.
-Whether it’s the American Opportunity Tax Credit, Lifetime Learning Credit, or the Tuition and Fees Deduction, only one person gets the tax advantage and it often comes down to whether the student is a dependent in the eyes of the IRS.
+Whether it’s the American Opportunity Tax Credit or the Lifetime Learning Credit, only one person gets the tax advantage and it often comes down to whether the student is a dependent in the eyes of the IRS.
 If a student is a dependent on someone else’s tax return, the student doesn’t qualify for these tax breaks.